slaclab/amc-carrier-core/AmcCarrierCore/debug/README.md

 =======================================

-The AMC Carrier Core FW instantiates a Debug Bridge (`AxisDebugBridge`) *component* from the SURF library (see surf/protocols/jtag/README.md) and connects it to a UDP server at port 2542.
+The AMC Carrier Core FW instantiates a Debug Bridge (`AxisDebugBridge`) component from the SURF library (see surf/protocols/jtag/README.md) and connects it to a UDP server at port 2542.
-The binding to an actual entity is deferred to the application (for both, the 'advanced' and the 'base' workflow with a pre-synthesized DCP).
+Note, however, that the binding to an actual entity is deferred to the application (for both, the 'advanced' and the 'base' workflow with a pre-synthesized DCP).

 The Carrier Core library provides two DCP modules which the application can 'plug' into the debug bridge instantiation: